microsoft/GSL/README.md

 ## Building the tests
 To build the tests, you will require the following:

-* [CMake](http://cmake.org), version 2.8.7 or later to be installed and in your PATH.
+* [CMake](http://cmake.org), version 3.1.3 or later to be installed and in your PATH.
-* [UnitTest-cpp](https://github.com/Microsoft/unittest-cpp), to be cloned under the [tests/unittest-cpp](./tests/unittest-cpp) directory
-of your GSL source.

 These steps assume the source code of this repository has been cloned into a directory named `c:\GSL`.